ga-wdi-lessons/ruby-oop/readme.md

 Make an OrangeTree class that has...

 - a `height` method that returns its height in feet
+  - it's initial value should be determined by some input
+  - hint: you don't necessarily have to define the method
 - a `one_year_passes` method that, when called, ages the tree one year

 > Test your code.